 However, the other driver’s insurance company may try to blame you for the cause of the accident.
 Blaming the victim is a common tactic used by many insurance providers to avoid paying personal injury claims.

-Our St. Louis personal injury attorneys at The Bradley Law Firm guide you through the legal process of defending yourself against allegations of fault.
+Our St. Louis personal injury attorneys at Bradley Law Personal Injury Lawyers guide you through the legal process of defending yourself against allegations of fault.
 And we fight for full compensation for your injuries and damages.

 What is Comparative Fault?